 City Bar Justice Center projects operate across a diverse range of legal issues.
 Each project is run by an experienced legal expert, coordinated by a dedicated staff member, and delivered through pro bono volunteer lawyers and community outreach.
 In addition, CBJC operates the largest free civil Legal Hotline in NYC, providing assistance to over 1,000 people per month.

-The City Bar Justice Center (CBJC) seeks an enthusiastic and organized individual who is committed to equal access to justice to join our team as a Project Coordinator principally for our Veterans Assistance Project.
-CBJC annually provides high-quality, free civil legal services benefiting roughly 25,000 New Yorkers who lack the resources to hire private counsel.
-CBJC also relies on partnerships with law firms, corporate legal departments, the courts, the City Bar, and other stakeholders.
-In 2020-21, roughly 2,000 pro bono attorneys donated services to support legal services clinics and client matter work drawn from CBJC’s dozen civil legal services projects.
+The City Bar Justice Center (CBJC) seeks an enthusiastic and organized individual who is committed to equal access to justice to join our team as a Project Coordinator principally for our Consumer Bankruptcy Project.
+CBJC annually provides high-quality, free civil legal services benefiting nearly 24,000 New Yorkers who lack the resources to hire private counsel.
+CBJC also relies on partnerships with the City Bar, law firms, corporate legal departments, the courts, and other stakeholders.
+In 2021-22, over 1,600 pro bono attorneys donated services to support clinics and client matter work drawn from CBJC’s dozen civil legal services projects.

-The Project Coordinator works closely with and under the supervision of VAP’s attorney Project Director to handle the following areas of responsibility, among others:
+The Project Coordinator works closely with and under the supervision of CBP’s Director to handle the following areas of responsibility, among others:

-- Carefully maintaining client and volunteer databases and diligently tracking case statistics
+- Carefully maintain client and volunteer databases and diligently track case statistics

-- Reviewing client records and providing caring follow-up assistance to clients, who typically seek our assistance at very vulnerable moments in their lives
+- Provide administrative help by answering phones and setting up client appointments, while also providing caring follow-up to clients, who typically seek our assistance at very vulnerable moments in their lives

-- Assisting in the preparation of grant applications and other fundraising activities
+- Assist in the preparation of grant applications / reports and other fundraising activities

-Candidates for this position must be available for in-person work at our office, which reopens in September with a hybrid schedule requiring roughly 10 days of in-office work per month, with the balance of time being work-from-home.
-(CBJC’s hybrid schedule is new and will remain subject to review and revision.)
+Candidates for this position must be available for in-person work at our Midtown Manhattan office on a hybrid schedule requiring 2-3 days of scheduled in-office work per week, with the balance of time being work-from-home.
 The City Bar requires all employees, including this position, to be fully vaccinated against COVID-19 to enter our building.
 Additional information about this policy is available via Human Resources.

 EXPERIENCE, SKILLS & REQUIREMENTS